AdobeDocs/workfront.en/help/quicksilver/maestro/architecture/workspace-templates.md

 -->

-## Workfront planning workspace templates
+## Workfront Planning workspace templates

-The following are workspace templates in Workfront planning and the number of fields they include:
+The following are workspace templates in Workfront Planning and the number of fields they include:

 * **Marketing management**: You can manage all your marketing campaigns when you use this template.
 The template comes with the following: